 Most doctors are trained to provide quality patient care.
 On the other hand, running a practice is a whole different arena.
 It becomes necessary to step back to look at your practice from a business perspective.
 Like any business, growth is critical for long-term success.

-Understandably, taking the steps to growing your practice in 2020 can be overwhelming.
+Understandably, taking the steps to grow your practice in 2022 can be overwhelming.
 Business and marketing trends are always shifting.
 Furthermore, every practice is different, so there is no one-size-fits-all strategy to grow.

 The First Step to Growing Your Medical Practice

-Before you embark on any strategy, you need to see where your practice is at now.
+Before you embark on any strategy to grow your medical practice, you need to see where your practice is at now.

 Assessing the current health of your practice is important for creating a unique plan.
 Figure out what your practice is struggling with the most.
 Notice what has been effective.

 - Where do you see the most time wasted?